davidebassan/Image-Denoising/readme.md

 ## Code Structure
 - `notebook.ipynb`: Jupyter Notebook containing the full pipeline for noise reduction.
-- `data/`: Directory containing the medical images used for testing.
+- `data/`: Directory containing the medical images used for testing. (not shared)
-- `models/`: Pretrained models for noise reduction.
+- `models/`: Pretrained models for noise reduction. (not shared)
-- `scripts/`: Additional scripts for preprocessing and evaluation.

 ## How to Run the Project
 1. Clone the repository: